Dr. Gary Zinderman, DVM, CVA

 After almost 10 years as a professional driver and trainer, Dr. Z decided to switch careers and become a veterinarian himself.
 Moving to Florida, he first earned his bachelor’s degree in Biological Science from Florida Atlantic University.
 Dr. Z then earned his Doctor of Veterinary Medicine degree from the University of Florida’s College of Veterinary Medicine.
 Dr. Z was awarded the Dr. Wayne Riser award from the Veterinary Faculty for Excellence in Bone and Joint Pathology.

 Dr. Z thrives on the always-changing nature of his work.
 He has a special affinity for dentistry, as resolving a pet’s dental problem often gives them immediate relief from discomfort.

-Along with conventional veterinary treatments, Dr. Z integrates veterinary acupuncture, Chinese herbal remedies and nutrition when he feels a patient will benefit from it.
+Along with conventional veterinary treatments, Dr. Z integrates veterinary acupuncture, Chinese herbal remedies, and nutrition to help his patients.

 Dr. Z believes that integrated medicine benefits pets the most, as it allows for comprehensive treatment that approaches their health from every angle.
-Part of this method includes thorough preventive care by means of annual check-ups, up-to-date vaccines, and dental check-ups to keep your pet in the best shape possible.
+Part of this method includes thorough preventive care, dental health, and nutrition.

 Family Life, Kids & Fur-Kids…

 When Dr. Z leaves the hospital each day, he enjoys spending time with his wife Melissa.
-Married since 1992, the couple has two highly accomplished sons, both of whom are honor students and athletes.
-Dr. Z thoroughly enjoys chauffeuring his sons to sporting and social events; and he also likes to spend time at home with his family.
-Whenever possible, Dr. Z relaxes at his home, gets in some fishing, or just spends quiet time with his family.
+Married since 1992, the couple has two highly accomplished sons.
+Ben is a Florida State University Graduate enjoying his professional field of finance and Zac is currently attending the University of Central Florida.
+Whenever possible, Dr. Z relaxes at his home, does yard work, gets in some fishing, or just spends quiet time with his family.

 Dr. Zinderman’s Associations…